Washington vs. UCLA NCAA Football Odds, Plays and Insights | October 16, 2021

 UCLA Stats and Trends

-- In UCLA's six games this year, it has four wins against the spread.
+- In UCLA's six games this season, it has four wins against the spread.

-- This year, the Bruins won ATS in their only game as an underdog of 1.5 points or more.

-- UCLA's games this year have hit the over on two of six set point totals (33.3%).
+- The Bruins have been underdogs by 2 points or more once this year and covered the spread.

-- When UCLA scores more than 19.6 points, it is 4-2 against the spread and 4-2 overall.
+- UCLA is 4-2 against the spread and 4-2 overall in games when it records more than 19.6 points.

-- In games that UCLA piles up more than 326.8 yards, the team is 4-2 against the spread and 4-2 overall.
+- UCLA is 4-2 against the spread and 4-2 overall when the team amasses more than 326.8 yards.

-- The Bruins have turned the ball over five times, three fewer times than the Huskies have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.